Amin-Gh-05/Reddit/README.md

 ## Getting Started

-You can download the latest release on this github page
+You can download the latest release on this GitHub page

 ### Dependencies

-- Windows 10 or later (Mac OS or Linux is not guaranteed)
+- Windows 10 or later (macOS or Linux is not guaranteed)
 - Apache DigestUtils 1.16.1 or later
 - Java SE Runtime 8 or later
 - Javafx library v1.8